lukso-network/docs/docs/guides/digital-assets/read-asset-data.md

   <TabItem value="Legacy Standard" label="Legacy Standard">

-In [this guide](../../learn/dapp-developer/readData), we learned how to read the Universal Profile properties and use the data key names with the `fetchData()` function of the [erc725.js](../../tools/erc725js/getting-started/) library.
+In the [Read Profile Data Guide](../../learn/dapp-developer/readData), we learned how to get the Universal Profile properties and use the data key names with the `fetchData()` function of the [erc725.js](../../tools/erc725js/getting-started/) library.
 In the same way, we can now fetch the address of the [Universal Receiver](../../standards/generic-standards/lsp1-universal-receiver/) by using `fetchData("LSP1UniversalReceiverDelegate")`.

 :::caution
 If using erc725.js in a NodeJS environment you may need to install and import [`isomorphic-fetch`](https://www.npmjs.com/package/isomorphic-fetch) to use the `fetchData()` method.